February 12 to 19, 2020

 some people will be promoting them non-stop, and

-that they’re right, and the only good thing about all
+they’re right, and the only good thing about all this

 arguing is that it will reveal a lot about what people

-races heating up.
+heating up.
 But it will also be a month of greater

-And there will be an emphasis on
+And there will be an emphasis on being honest,

-moral, and responsive to each other,
+moral, and responsive to each other, even when we

 This lunar cycle lasts until the next new moon on

 February 23.
 Its climactic moment is the full moon on